11 Nov, 2025 | 9 min read

 • Da Nang/Hoi An: The coastal lifestyle choice.
 Da Nang provides modern urban amenities alongside spectacular beaches (like My Khe).
 Its proximity to the ancient town of Hoi An makes it highly attractive for those prioritising work-life balance and a slower, cleaner pace.
 Locations like My An and Son Tra house vibrant, supportive nomad communities focused on lifestyle and fitness.

-Benefits and Drawbacks Summary
+Benefits and drawbacks summary

 Advantages